 Female Solo Travel: What it’s like to travel solo in your 20s, 30s, 40s, 50s and 60s

 Female solo travel is on the rise worldwide, and it's something that can be enjoyed by women of all ages.
-Five women who love to travel solo have shared some of their stories with us, explaining what it's like to travel solo in your 20s, 30s, 40s, 50s and 60s.
+Five women who love to travel solo share a few of their stories and explain what it's like to travel solo in your 20s, 30s, 40s, 50s and 60s.

-While each women is navigating a different decade in life, they have one common message for women considering solo travel.
-Just pack your bags and go - you won't regret it!
+While each woman is navigating a different decade in life, they have one common message for women considering solo travel.
+Just pack your bags and go – you won't regret it!